julianomacielferreira/Algorithms-Java/README.md

 Click on the [Section Data](https://introcs.cs.princeton.edu/java/data/) to get one by one or download them all zipped as one big file (1GB approx.) [introcs-data.zip](https://introcs.cs.princeton.edu/java/code/introcs-data.zip).

-After download the file, unzip in a folder called **data** in project root folder:
+After download the file, unzip in a folder called **data** in the project root folder:

 ```bash
 $ unzip introcs-data.zip -d project-root-folder/data